Estimated reading time: 14 minutes

 New Zealand is home to 215,000 UK expats and the sixth most popular destination for British expats looking for a new home.

-There are many reasons you might consider New Zealand as your new home, but let’s recap some of the top considerations.
+You might consider New Zealand as your new home for many reasons, but let’s recap some of the top considerations.

 Table of contents